 The work of Ramboll will also include developing and organising high-level workshops for representatives of the Commission, Member State officials and key EU stakeholders from both industry and waste management.

-Results of the study will include:
+The results of the study will include:

 - Proposals for the labelling of certain single-use products, including consumer testing